Accounting and finance services in France 2026: how to choose the right scope

 - very different levels of advisory depth (one annual review versus monthly steering meetings);

-- very different response times to questions (48 hours versus a vague "we will get back to you");
+- very different response times to questions (a written commitment in working hours versus a vague "we will get back to you");

 - tools that are more or less integrated (modern stack with Pennylane, Dext, Spendesk and Qonto banking versus legacy Excel-based handover);